 In a lot of ways, schools and museums share a common mission.
 They are both dedicated to the illumination of knowledge, the preservation of history, and the pursuit of enrichment.
 So it makes sense that museums provide special opportunities for student visitors.
 For many museums, this means providing a discounted rate for entry, or it may even mean providing free entry to students during specific days or hours.
 Before you plan a visit to an art gallery or natural history museum in your community, call ahead and find out what kinds of discounts apply to students.
 In some cases, you may need to plan your trip around a specific time, but it may be worth it to score a steep museum discount.

 Moving Truck Rentals

 College students move just a little bit more often than the average individual, especially those living on campus.
 You will likely have to pick up, pack up, and move everything you own twice each year.
 That’s a brutal process.
 The least you can do is get a little help on the cost.
 Fortunately, most major companies that provide moving services recognize the strain placed on students and offer discounts to offset it.
 For instance, Budget Truck Rentals offers a 15% to 20% discount depending on your service needs.
 AAA members can get a 12% discount on Penske moving trucks and moving supplies.
 Top truck rental companies like Mayflower, U-Haul, and U-Pack also offer student discounts.

 Now you know just how far your student ID can go to score you discounts as you shop, travel and balance basic living necessities.
 Speaking of necessities, I would also like to point out, just for fun, that Helzberg offers a 10% discount rate to students who are shopping for diamonds.
 Just putting that out there.

 And as long as you’re learning how to be a savvy student shopper, this is also an important time to begin building a good credit record.
-With that in mind, we invite you to check out The Best Credit Cards for College Students.
+Make sure that you start this financial journey by selecting the right card suited for college students.